mullin-jason/Circular-Doubly-Linked-List/README.md

 # Circular Doubly Linked List
 ### Jason Mullin

-## what we want to code
+## what's in the code
-1: define node and struct class and behavior <br>
+1: two classes (node and list) defined in cdll.h and implemented in cdll.cpp <br>
-2: create command line interface to show off behavior <br>
+2: command line interface (located in main.cpp) for showing functionality <br>

-## behaviour we need to code
+## functions that come with the program
 1: append <br>
 2: prepend <br>
 3: remove last item <br>